 Tampa Juvenile Crime Defense Lawyers

-In Florida, the most common types of juvenile crimes usually involve drugs, underage drinking, violation of probation, or violence.
-Unlike the adult criminal process, the juvenile criminal process focuses on rehabilitating the minor instead of punishing them.
-Many people believe that minors are more likely to learn from their mistakes in comparison to their adult counterparts.
-Therefore, juveniles will often face legal consequences if they are convicted of a crime have to do with getting mental treatment, learning to obey rules, and adding structure to their day-to-day lives.
+In Florida, the most common types of juvenile crimes usually involve drugs, underage drinking, violations of probation, or violence.
+Unlike the adult criminal process, the juvenile criminal process focuses on rehabilitating minors instead of punishing them.
+Many people believe that minors are more likely to learn from their mistakes, in comparison to their adult counterparts.
+Therefore, juveniles will often face legal consequences that are more focused on getting mental treatment, learning to obey rules, and adding structure to their day-to-day lives.

 Understanding Florida's Juvenile Court System